 In the Korean film, My Love, Don't Cross that River, we first meet 98-year-old Jo Byeongman picking yellow wildflowers for his wife's silvery hair.
 We are then introduced to Kang Gyeyeol, who is 89 years old and remains an ever-doting wife.
 The story is as delightful as it is sweet.
 They laugh and they play.

 And after 75 years, the couple still poke fun at one another.
 The film follows their story as they navigate age, sickness, and death.
 You will walk away with admiration and perhaps even jealousy for their love.
 Their bond is something to aspire for.

 Sibling filmmakers Elan and Jonathon Bogarin explore their late grandmother's home.
 Approaching this experience as an archaeological dig, they discover the life and energy left behind in her things.
 The clothes, trinkets, dishes, and furniture once held significant value.
 How does that transfer to anyone else?
 Elan and Jonathan attempt to answer this question artistically.

 They weave in film of their grandmother so that you, too, can make your assumptions.
 It would seem, though, that with everything we leave behind, a part of us clings to it.

 12. Learning to Grieve

 This film is about the bond between brother and sister.
 For younger brother George Shelley, his sister Harriet was a role model and mentor.
-When she dies, after a brief dark period, George takes intentional steps to keep his sister in his heart.
+After the process of watching her die, after a brief dark period, George takes intentional steps to keep his sister in his heart.
 He revisits the places that remind him of Harriet so that he can maintain his bond.